Tech Stocks Weigh on Markets

-Technology stocks slid abruptly Thursday, pulling the S&P 500 away from record territory.
+Technology stocks slid abruptly Thursday, pulling the Nasdaq Composite and S&P 500 away from record territory.

 Continue Reading Below

-The declines began around midday and accelerated, sending technology stocks sharply lower and weighing on major indexes.
+The declines began around midday and accelerated, sending technology stocks sharply lower before they pared losses through the end of the session.
 The moves marked a reversal from the morning, when technology stocks led gains in broader indexes.

 In a week packed with earnings reports, some traders said the moves could have been due to investors unwinding bets on what has been one of the best-performing sectors in the stock market this year.

+With tech stocks having had a strong run-up this year, the group remains vulnerable to pullbacks, Mr. Bajaj added.

-The Nasdaq Composite, which is heavily influenced by tech giants including Facebook, Google and Microsoft, as well as biotechnology firms, slid 0.8%.
+The Nasdaq Composite, which is heavily influenced by tech giants including Facebook, Google and Microsoft, as well as biotechnology firms, fell 40.56 points, or 0.6%, to 6382.19 on Thursday.

 Continue Reading Below